aantipov/alexeime/blog/widget-driven-development/index.md

 ![](./api-wrapper.png)

-Turns out we can have it and there are already libraries providing us such API Wrappers:
+Turns out we can have it and there are already libraries providing such API Wrappers:

-- some of GraphQL clients
+- some GraphQL clients, e.g. [Relay](https://relay.dev/)
 - [React-Query](https://react-query.tanstack.com/), [SWR](https://swr.vercel.app/), [Redux Toolkit Query](https://redux-toolkit.js.org/rtk-query/overview), [Vue Query](https://vue-query.vercel.app/) for RESTful APIs

 All we basically need to do is to wrap every api call with such an API Wrapper.
 The rest is handled automatically for us.